travelingcircusofurbanism/website/docs/posts/seattle/affordablehousing/content.md

 ![](chuttersnap-622242-unsplash.jpg)
 *Photo by chuttersnap on Unsplash*

-Perhaps the crucial factor of success is not only focusing on the housing itself but people's actual lives there - we need not only housings but also decent access to other social services.
-Along with affordable rental and ownership housing, other facilities are needed such as cultural/community centers, educational institutions schools, low-income medical clinics, childcare, offices/commercial space to support local economic growth.
+Perhaps the crucial factor of success is not only focusing on the housing itself but people's actual lives around it - we need not only housings but also decent access to other social services.
+Along with affordable rental and ownership housing, other facilities are needed such as cultural/community centers, educational institutions such as schools, low-income medical clinics, childcare, offices/commercial space to support local economic growth.

-In that way, we can learn a lot from these projects in Seattle who focus on their 'communities' and their real lives.
+In that way, we can learn a lot from these projects in Seattle who focus on their 'communities' and their real lives there.